thecsw/memeinvestor_bot/README.md

 database directly via Python code or a database manager like `adminer`.

 ## Built with

-1. [praw](https://github.com/praw-dev/praw) an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
+ - [praw](https://github.com/praw-dev/praw) is a python package that allows for simple access to Reddit's API.
-2. [fastnumbers](https://pypi.org/project/fastnumbers/).
+ - [fastnumbers](https://pypi.org/project/fastnumbers/).
 Super-fast and clean conversions to numbers.
-3. [Flask](http://flask.pocoo.org/) is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+ - [Flask](http://flask.pocoo.org/) is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
-4. [gunicorn](http://gunicorn.org/) is a Python WSGI HTTP Server for UNIX.
+ - [gunicorn](http://gunicorn.org/) is a Python WSGI HTTP Server for UNIX.
-5. [mysqlclient](https://github.com/PyMySQL/mysqlclient-python).
+ - [mysqlclient](https://github.com/PyMySQL/mysqlclient-python).
 MySQL database connector for Python (with Python 3 support).
-6. [SQLAlchemy](http://www.sqlalchemy.org/) is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+ - [SQLAlchemy](http://www.sqlalchemy.org/) is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

 ## Authors